Historical provinces of Finland: History

+The administrative system was replaced in 1634, when the historical provinces and slottslän were replaced by counties.
+Even after this, names of the historical provinces were used for the names of the counties, and also as the basis for the territorial definition of the counties.
+The old symbols of the historical provinces continued to exist in the coats of arms of the counties.
+Lapland was not considered part of Finland before the formation of the Grand Duchy of Finland in 1809.

+The historical provinces gained a new meaning as part of the national awakening in the 19th century.
+Such as in Zacharias Topelius' Maamme, where the Finnish tribes based on historical provinces and their perceived stereotypes played a central role in the book.

 Heraldry

 At the funeral of King Gustav Vasa in 1560, the coats of arms for the provinces were displayed together for the first time and several of them had been granted for that particular occasion.
 After the separation of Finland from Sweden in 1809 the traditions for the provincial arms have somewhat diverged.
 Finland maintains the distinction between ducal and comital dignity shown in the coronets for arms of the historical provinces, while all the Swedish provinces have carried the Swedish style ducal coronet since 1884.
 The division of Lapland also necessitated a distinction between the Finnish and the Swedish coats of arms.

-During the reign of King Karl IX there was emigration from Savonia to the western parts of Sweden and eastern Norway, to the Finnskogen or "Finnish forest."
-The ancient Savonian dialect was preserved in these areas until the last speakers died in the 1960s.

 The coats of arms of the historical provinces have served as a basis for the arms of the current administrative divisions, the regions of Finland.